Top 5 Tax Tips for Small Business Owners7 Aug 2016

 In these challenging economic times, it makes sense for small business owners to make sure that they aren't overpaying corporation tax.
-We've put together some tips which we have found useful when trying to keep tax to a minimum.
+We've put together our tax tips which we have found useful when trying to keep your taxes to a minimum.

 1. Air, Train, bus, and taxi fares